 If a Spanish citizen or resident dies without leaving a Spanish will, the laws of intestate succession apply.
 In Spanish succession law, this means that the estate will be inherited by the following (taking into account the Law of Obligatory Heirs):

-- If there are none of these, then the next closest blood relatives (up to a 4th grade limit in the family tree).
+- if there are none of these, then the next closest blood relatives (up to a fourth-grade limit in the family tree).

 If there are no legal beneficiaries from any of these groups, the Spanish state inherits the estate.